thatshycoder/Automatic-WP-Posts-Summarizer/readme.txt

 You can customize the shortcode with the following options:

-*   `title`     Summary widget title
+*   `title`     Summary widget title.
 *   `summary`   Custom summary to replace automatically generated summary with.

+Example:

+[awps title="Post Summary" summary="I love automatic WordPress post summarizer plugin but here is the summary I prefer for this post"]

 == Frequently Asked Questions ==

 = How do you generate post summary automatically? =

-With the help of [MeaningCloud Text Summarization API,](https://www.meaningcloud.com/developer/summarization), AWPS uses Artificial Intelligence and Natural Language Processing(NLP) to generate posts summary.
+With the help of [MeaningCloud Text Summarization API,](https://www.meaningcloud.com/developer/summarization), the plugin is able to use Artificial Intelligence and Natural Language Processing(NLP) to generate posts summary.

 = What if I'm not satisfied with the generated summary? =

-You can use the ** summary ** option in the plugin shortcode to add your custom summary.
+You can use the **summary** option in the plugin shortcode to add your preferred summary.

 Example:  [awps summary="My preferred summary"]